Personal tools

 http://www.nami.org/template.cfm?section=Contact_Us

-But in the meantime, if a few NAMI extremists continue to promote an anti-right agenda, be civil but be strong and let them know that if our community is targeted we will all speak out, together.
+These courageous NAMI members are continuing to make changes within NAMI.
+In the meantime, if a few NAMI extremists continue to promote an anti-rights agenda, please let them know that if our community is targeted we all speak out, together.

 Truth Injection